alelouis/auto-zell/readme.md

 ## Example

 Suppose I want to run a Python script in a new Run Zellij pane, I can type:
-`:AutoZellSet`
-Input `python main.py`
+`:AutoZellSet` and then input `python main.py`.
 Then, each time I want to run (map to a keymap for faster operations, or make an autocmd on save.):
 `:AutoZellRun`